runesaredead/mariodins-flight/README.md

   <img alt="Flappy Bird" src="img/flappy_bird.png" />
 </p>

-# Flappy Bird
+# Flappy Bird Clone for Mariodin
 This is a Flappy Bird clone built with HTML5 canvas and vanilla JavaScript.
-You can play play it [here](https://mmarqs.github.io/FlappyBird/).
+We simply reskinned Flappy Bird with custom assets.
+I do not own anything.
+You can play the original clone [here](https://mmarqs.github.io/FlappyBird/).
 Additionally, further down in this README is a list of [Game Controls](#game-controls).

 ## About the game